 See section 1.5 for more information about misrepresentation.

-In B.C., it is illegal to buy jobs, and it is illegal for anyone to ask you for money in exchange for a job.
+In B.C., it is illegal to buy jobs, and it is illegal for anyone to ask you for money or any other compensation in exchange for a job.

 Other examples of fraud include: